 Last updated: March 2026

-Financial technology companies face a problem that most industries do not.
-When a customer complaint goes wrong, the consequences are not just a bad review - they can include regulatory fines, licence revocations, and front-page headlines.
+Financial technology companies face a problem most industries do not.
+When a customer complaint goes wrong, the consequences extend beyond bad reviews to regulatory fines, license revocations, and front-page headlines.
 The pressure to respond quickly while staying compliant makes fintech one of the most demanding environments for customer support.

 How Does AI Handle Complex FinTech Complaints?